piotracalski/Lighthouse-CWV-to-Excel/README.md

 `pip install xlwt`

 ### Lighthouse reports
 All Lightouse reports should be in *reports* folder next to *main.py* script file.
-If you want to scan reports from different location you need to change *directory* parameter in line 6 of *main.py* file.
+If you want to scan reports from different location you need to edit *reports_directory* in line 6 of *main.py* file.
 Note: This script is relevant to Lighthouse version 6.4.1.
 Script requires reports to be **JSON files**.

 ## Execute script